Pension funds look to strip JPMorgan CEO Dimon of chairman title

 JPMorgan spokesman Mark Kornblau declined to comment.

-AFSCME last week said it has filed similar proposals this year calling for independent chairs to be named at companies including General Electric (GE.N), Lazard (LAZ.N) and Wal-Mart (WMT.N).
+AFSCME last week said it has filed similar proposals this year calling for independent chairs to be named at companies including General Electric, Lazard and Wal-Mart .

 Another backer of the resolution at JPMorgan this year is Hermes Equity Ownership Services, an adviser owned by BT Pension Scheme, which operates pension funds for British Telecom employees.